haileyhendrickson/CAISOAPI/README.md

    cd CAISOAPI

 ## Use
-- download .exe file to local machine, open it, and enjoy!
+Download .exe file to local machine, open it, and enjoy!

 ## Running on a Local Machine:
 - python -m venv venv  # create a new env